Sreetama Datta

 How to Prepare for NEET Physics Syllabus

-Now that you have known the NEET Physics syllabus and chapter-wise weightage, it is high time that you know the preparation strategy for the NEET Physics section.
+Now that you know the NEET Physics syllabus and chapter-wise weightage, it is high time that you know the preparation strategy for the NEET Physics section.
 Here we bring some key tips to prepare for the NEET Physics subject.

 • Strengthen the concepts: Since Physics is a fundamental subject, it is of prime importance to clear the concepts.
 After going through the syllabus, if you find any chapter or topic difficult, start it from the very beginning, even if you have completed those chapters.
 Take the help of your school books or your mentors, teachers or seniors to clear your doubts.